ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 Hint names MUST be composed of the lowercase letters (a-z), digits (0-9), underscores ("_") and hyphens ("-"), and MUST begin with a lowercase letter.

-Hint content MUST be described in terms of JSON values ({{!RFC8259}}, Section 3).
+Hint content MUST be described in terms of JSON values ({{Section 3 of JSON}}).

-Hint semantics SHOULD be described in terms of the framework defined in {{!RFC8288}}.
+Hint semantics SHOULD be described in terms of the framework defined in {{WEB-LINKING}}.

 New hints are registered using the Expert Review process described in {{?RFC8126}} to enforce the criteria above.
 Requests for registration of new resource hints are to use the following template: